 By far the most common failure associated with a Minisport is the power supply.
+Good information about fixing the power supply is in at least MLHacker issues 1, 5, 12, 14 (schematics), 16, 17 (schematics), and 18.
+Scanned jpg schematics can be downloaded from Minisport power supply left and Minisport power supply right.
 To the left is a picture of the culprit.
 Click on the picture if you'd like to see the full-size image.
-The second most common failure is the serial port.
-Both have straightforward fixes documented in the MLHacker series.
+The second most common failure is the serial port, which also has some straightforward fixes documented in the MLHacker series.
 Not knowing hardware passwords seems to be another common problem, but I don't consider this a failure since deleting the hardware password is not difficult.

 of several 8088 computers, and 8088 based